iptv-org/iptv/.readme/template.md

 ## Usage

 To watch IPTV you just need to paste this link `https://iptv-org.github.io/iptv/index.m3u` to any player which supports M3U-playlists.
-You can also use the SFW version of the playlist `https://iptv-org.github.io/iptv/index.sfw.m3u`.

 ![VLC Network Panel](.readme/preview.png)